santos-naudiyal/News_taskapp/USER_GUIDE.md

 Here is a quick tour of what you can do in the app:

 ### 1. 📰 Read the News
-When you open the app, you will see a list of news articles.
-You can scroll down to see more.
+When you open the app, you will see a list of news categories.
--   **Categories**: Look for tabs or a menu to switch topics (like "Sports", "Technology", "Business").
+   **Categories**: Look for tabs or a menu to switch topics (like "Sports", "Technology", "Business").
+-   **Refresh**: Pull down on the screen to refresh the news list and get the latest updates.

 ### 2. 📖 Read Full Articles
 Tap on any news card to open the **Article Screen**.